tgu-okta/okta.github.io/_source/_standards/SCIM/index.md

 > The attributes returned in the JSON object are defined in
 > Section 5 of RFC7643.
 An example representation of SCIM service
 > provider configuration may be found in Section 8.5 of RFC7643.

-#### Filtering on meta.lastModified

-Okta does not currently make queries for resources using `meta.lastModified` as part of a filter expression.

-Okta plans to add functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.

-This will likely be done using the `gt` filter operator.
-For
-example:

-> `filter=meta.lastModified gt "2011-05-13T04:42:34Z"`

 ## Publishing Your SCIM-Based Provisioning Integration